NLM-OCCS/nlmfedcred/SMARTCARD.md

 - MSDN Blog [How to read a certificate from a smart card and...](https://blogs.msdn.microsoft.com/winsdk/2010/05/28/how-to-read-a-certificate-from-a-smart-card-and-add-it-to-the-system-store/)
 - Chromium appears to be written in Python, and to use ctypes as well - [source code](https://chromium.googlesource.com/chromium/tools/depot_tools.git/+/master/fix_encoding.py)
+- Specification - NIST SP 800-73, “Cryptographic Algorithms and Key Sizes for PIV.”

 ### The Python Part